Follow us on Instagram!

 Reference Guide: College of Nursing Global Health Experiences

-• Programs vary from 10 days to 6 weeks.
-Two faculty members from the College of Nursing are assigned to lead each international program with additional on-site support from partner organizations in country and 24/7 hour support from partner organizations and MSU.
+• Two faculty members from the College of Nursing are assigned to lead each international program with additional on-site support from partner organizations in country and 24/7 hour support from partner organizations and MSU.

-• Students must be prepared to share space, including sleeping space and bathroom facilities during the experience.
-Privacy can be minimal, and the work days are often long.
-Teamwork is essential and students must be prepared to work hard.
+• Students must be prepared to share space, including sleeping space and bathroom facilities during the experience, privacy can be minimal.

 • Joint application and health clearance through Montana State University’s Office of International Programming and Student Health are required before students and faculty depart.